-Notes to the financial statements.
-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 20-
+Notes to the financial statements- The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
+The notes to the financial statements can be found on pages 19-39 of this report.